 When you visit Alentejo, don’t miss the opportunity to discover this place that was once one of the most important strongholds in Portugal.

 Your day should end 45 km southwest of Estremoz, in the beautiful city of Évora, where you should spend the night.
-Next, find out our accommodation suggestions.
+Next, find out my accommodation suggestions.